contagon/evalio-example/README.md

 Once your research/project/etc is completed, we recommend opening a PR to evalio to make your custom pipelines or datasets available to all.
 This will increase its traction with the community (lower friction -> more likely to be used and cited!) and make them more widely available.

+The TL;DR version, a custom dataset can be made via inheriting from the `Dataset` class in python only, and a custom pipeline from inheriting the `Pipeline` class in either C++ or python.
+These can then be made available to evalio via the `EVALIO_CUSTOM` env variable point to the python module that contains them.

 ## Usage

 If you are using `uv`, you can build everything in this repo simply by running: